15 Habits of Productive People

 Then figure out how you can outsource or delegate the tasks that have the least impact.

 Habit 6: They use email tools / systems to optimize their inbox.

 It can feel like the Greek story of Sisyphus.
 Despite how determined we are to get to inbox zero, there’s always something new coming in.
 It can feel like we’re pushing a boulder up a hill:

 Email batching, the systematic approach of checking email in certain blocks throughout the day, helps keep email under control.
-But if it’s REALLY crazy, and you’re receiving hundreds of emails per day, SaneBox helps cut out the crap.
+But if it’s REALLY crazy, and you’re receiving hundreds of emails per day.

 SaneBox is used by highly-successful people in a variety of industries, such as Hiten Shah (CEO of KissMetrics), Tony Robins (media personality), and Amy Hubbard (casting director of The Hobbit).

 HubSpot Sales is another email productivity tool.
 It shows when someone opens an important email, allows scheduling of emails for later, and viewing contact profiles inside an inbox.Unroll.me is another fantastic tool.
 It lets you unsubscribe to multiple email lists at once:

 Habit 7: They build exercise and healthy eating into their daily routines to increase mental energy.

 Brian Balfour, a successful entrepreneur and investor, views his brain as a muscle: